Sorting out terms

 Keep reading to learn about different viewpoints on terms such as "hermaphrodite," "intersex," and "disorders of sex development" (DSD).

-Hermaphrodite is an older term you might know; it has fallen out of use and is considered offensive by many.
+Hermaphrodite is an older term you might know; it has fallen out of use and is generally considered offensive.
 Feder and Karkazis explain why:

 “For centuries, people with atypical sex anatomy have been labeled hermaphrodite . . .
 Since the nineteenth century hermaphroditism was not only understood as a disorder but referred to a problematic type of person.”
 (Feder & Karkazis, 2008, p.
 33)

-In other words, the term “hermaphrodite” labels a person, not a condition.
-It’s also linked with the mindset that people born with atypical sex development are freaks.
+In other words, the term “hermaphrodite” labels a person, not a variation in sex traits.
+It’s also linked with the mindset that people with atypical sex traits or reproductive anatomy are freaks.
 In fact, some circus sideshows and carnivals featured so-called “hermaphrodites” as part of their act.

 The term “hermaphrodite” is also misleading because it implies that individuals have two sets of functioning sex organs, which is not the case.

-Intersex is a term that today is used widely in the media and some other circles.
-Like “hermaphrodite,” intersex is an umbrella term that refers to more than twenty different conditions relating to atypical sex development.
+Intersex is a term that today is used widely in the media and other circles.
+Like “hermaphrodite,” intersex is an umbrella term that refers to more than twenty different variations in sex traits or reproductive organs.

 Feder and Karkazis explain that “intersex” was first used by researchers and medical doctors in the early 20th century: